 To access our online collection the best place to start is Library Search.

 Most eBooks should have 24-hour access (on and off campus) as well as work on mobile devices.
 Some of the licences we can purchase do vary so please get in touch if you're having any problems accessing what you need.

 You can borrow up to 15 items and they are issued for one week.
 Items are now automatically renewed unless they are recalled for another borrower.
 If the item is recalled for another borrower you will be notified of the date the book needs to be returned by.
-Items returned late will incur a fine of 50p per day.
+Items returned late will incur a replacement cost charge.

 It is important to keep a regular check on your Library account to ensure nothing is required to be returned.
 If charges occur; they can be managed in your account.
-The maximum charge on any one item is £20 per transaction.
-You'll temporarily lose your borrowing rights if items are not returned, and you have more than £10 owing on your account.
+You'll temporarily lose your borrowing rights if items are not returned, and you have more than £30 owing on your account.

 Non returned / lost or damaged items

-In the following cases we'll request that an item is either replaced or the replacement cost is paid for in full:
+In the following cases we'll request that an item is paid for in full:

 You may be asked to return your books to the library if they are requested by another user (you will be notified by email to your Unimail account).

 How do I return books?